shouryasinha12082006-pixel/ai-medical-report-analyzer/README.md

 Computer Science Engineering (Data Science)

-Made with ❤️ using Python & Flask.
+Made by using Python & Flask.